jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 (1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
   (a) requiring Crown entities to include information in a statement of intent or annual report that is additional to the information required by this Act:
   (b) providing for the establishment, maintenance, and operation of bank accounts by Crown entities:
-  (c) prescribing the nature and extent of the acquisition of securities that may be undertaken by Crown entities, the securities that Crown entities may acquire, and any other matters relating to the acquisition:
+  (c) prescribing the nature and extent of the acquisition of financial products that may be undertaken by Crown entities, the financial products that Crown entities may acquire, the persons with whom a Crown entity may enter into agreements that constitute financial products, and any other matters relating to the acquisition of financial products or entering into those agreements:
   (d) prescribing the nature and extent of borrowing that may be undertaken by Crown entities, the persons from whom a Crown entity may borrow, and any other matters relating to borrowing by Crown entities:
   (e) authorising the giving of any guarantees or indemnities:
-  (f) prescribing the nature and extent of derivative transactions that may be entered into by Crown entities, the persons with whom a Crown entity may enter into those transactions, and any other matters relating to those transactions in respect of Crown entities:
+  (f)
   (g) specifying credit-rating tests for the purpose of this Part:
   (h) prescribing capital charge rules for the purposes of section 166, including (without limitation) the amount of a capital charge or the method of calculating the amount of a capital charge, the procedures for notifying a statutory entity of the capital charge payable, the frequency of its payment, how the assets of a statutory entity must be valued in calculating the capital charge, and the cost-of-capital rate or formula for determining the cost-of-capital rate for a statutory entity:
-  (i) amending Schedule 1 or Schedule 2 to remove or add any exemptions from the acquisition of securities, borrowing, guarantees, or derivatives rules in sections 161 to 164:
+  (i) amending Schedule 1 or Schedule 2 to remove or add any exemptions from the acquisition of financial products, borrowing, guarantees, or derivatives rules in sections 161 to 164:
   (j) amending Schedule 1 or Schedule 2 to add any exemption from the requirement to pay a net surplus to the Crown in section 165:
   (k) prescribing offences in respect of the contravention of any regulations made under this Act, and prescribing penalties not exceeding $2,000 in respect of those offences:
   (l) providing for any other matters contemplated by this Act or necessary for its administration or necessary for giving it full effect.